conan-io/docs/extending/sanitizers.rst

 #################################################

 Another option is to make use of the information that is propagated to the *conan generator*.
-For example, if we are using *CMake* we could use this information from the ``CMakeLists.txt`` to append the flags to the compiler settings like this:
+For example, if we are using CMake we could use the information from the ``CMakeLists.txt`` to append the flags to the compiler settings like this:

 .. code-block:: cmake